choiseunghyuk-90/blue32x.github.io/aboutme.md

 Hobby : leather Crafts

-When I have problems, I always think of this sentence.
+Whenever I have problems, I always think of this sentence.

 "Don't be lazy, Don't give up!"